Michigan Animal Cruelty Law

 Defending Animal Cruelty Cases

 If you have been accused of criminal animal cruelty, you may be fearful of what possible outcomes await you and your pets.
-At Kronzek and Cronkright, PLLC, our team of compassionate lawyers have a strong understanding of the intersection of animal rights and criminal defense.
+At The Kronzek Firm PLC, our team of compassionate lawyers have a strong understanding of the intersection of animal rights and criminal defense.
 We have an impressive track record an have won many criminal trials.
 We can help you with your case.
 If you need to consult with one of our trial team, call (866) 766-5245.

 What is animal cruelty?